For Adenomyosis (uterine endometriosis)

 UAE treats focal and diffuse adenomyosis and all uterine fibroids at the same time and is, therefore, an extremely effective.

-The interventional Radiologist makes a small nick in the skin (less the , of an inch) at groin, inserts a catheter, identifies uterine artery by using angiography with contrast media injection and then inject embolization particles (polyvinyl alcohol) that block the tiny vessels supplying adenomyosis and all the fibroids.
-This blockade of blood supply to abnormal enometriosis tissue and fibroids causes infarction) and subsequent degeneration of the adenomyosis and it starts reducing in size of uterus in few weeks.
+The interventional Radiologist makes a small nick in the skin (less than half of an inch) at groin, inserts a catheter, identifies uterine artery by using angiography with contrast media injection and then inject embolization particles (polyvinyl alcohol) that block the tiny vessels supplying adenomyosis and all the fibroids.
+This blockade of blood supply to abnormal endometriotic tissue and fibroids causes infarction) and subsequent degeneration of the adenomyotic tissue.
+In a few week uterus start reducing in size.
 Symptoms like bleeding and pain resolve in 85% to 95% of patients.

 Uterine artery embolization has many Indications:-